r-siddiqi/Hofstadter/README.md

 What happens when we apply a perpendicular, uniform magnetic field onto a lattice?
 The general tight-binding hamiltonian will now involve a "Peierls phase" accounting for the magnetic flux through each plaquette as well as relevant changes in the boundary conditions.
 An interesting result is that if we plot the energies as a function of magnetic flux ratios ($\phi = p/q$) such that $p$ and $q$ are coprime integers, we obtain a fractal pattern.
 It is a recursive structure.
 The way we constructed the butterfly involved choosing a maximum value for $q$, iterating through all the coprime $p$, $q$ pairs leading up to that point, and then reconstructing the hamiltonian for each consequent $\phi = p/q$.

-_Hoftsadter butterfly for square lattice as q increases_
+_Hoftsadter butterfly for square lattice as q increases (i.e. magnetic flux decreases)_
 <img src="https://github.com/user-attachments/assets/14c65aef-e5b3-47cf-a517-78489e49d2da" width="525" alt="butterfly_q_evolution">

-_Hofstadter butterfly for square lattice as t increases_
+_Hofstadter butterfly for square lattice as hopping parameter, t, increases_
 <img src="https://github.com/user-attachments/assets/f5e795b0-c945-4492-9c41-7f85e0763d1a" width ="525" alt="butterfly_t_evolution">